fasterize/HowSlow/README.md

 ## Compatibility

-It's compatible with the latest versions of Chrome, Firefox and Safari (v11.3).
+It's compatible with the latest versions of Chrome, Firefox and Safari.
 Unfortunately, Edge (v17) is not compatible.
 We're looking for a workaround.

 However, Service Workers are quite unpredictable and you should not rely on this tool for important tasks.
 Use it for **progressive enhancement**.